 was given — can happen.
 There is a very small chance of an allergic reaction

 When to Delay or Avoid Hib Immunization

 The vaccine is not recommended if your child:

 is currently sick, although simple colds or other minor illnesses should not

 The vaccine may cause mild soreness and redness in the area where the shot was

 given.
-For pain and fever, check with your doctor to see if you can give either acetaminophenoribuprofen, and to find out the
+For pain and fever, check with your doctor to see if you can give either acetaminophenoribuprofen, and to

 When Should I Call the Doctor?